aurorascharff/next15-remix-jokes-rebuild/STEPS.md

 - Show useOptimistic hook inside a provider, show wrapped layout
 - Modify jokeslist to useOptimistic
+- Add revalidate to server action
-- Add onSubmit using useOptimistic, hideFormValues
+- Add onSubmit using useOptimistic, transition
 - Remove button and "Adding..."
-- Show form values on success, toast on server error
-- Modify input fields
-- Add revalidate to server action
+- Use isPending to hide input
+- Input field className

-Notes: optimistic update, feels like server isnt slow, limited because it needs to pass across layout page, really quick coding here or only show code.
+Notes: optimistic update, feels like server isnt slow, limited because it needs to pass across layout page.
 Prog enhc.
 Visual rollback, maybe there will be support for this in the future.
+Can add noscript just for fun.